rse/source-code-error/README.md

 Options
 -------

-The following options in the API exists:
+The following options in the API exist:

 - `type: string = "ERROR"`: type of error: ERROR or WARNING [optional].
 - `message: string = ""`: error description message [optional].